antvis/G6/packages/site/docs/apis/data/NodeDisplayModel.en.md

 order: 5
 ---

-NodeDisplayModel is the the rendering data of Node, which is obtained by [NodeModel](./NodeModel.en.md) through [data mapping](./DataIntro.en.md#mappers).
+NodeDisplayModel is the rendering data of Node, which is obtained by [NodeModel](./NodeModel.en.md) through [data mapping](./DataIntro.en.md#mappers).
 NodeDisplayModel can only be accessed by G6.

 <embed src="../../common/DataID.en.md"></embed>